Signatures of time-reversal-invariant topological superconductivity in the Josephson effect: Josephson current

 The total current is calculated by combining the subgap and continuous contributions, as in Eq.~\eqref{eq:totalcurrent}.
 In the case without energy relaxation, as in the subgap case, we focus on junctions where Andreev levels do not escape into the continuum.
 However, in the presence of relaxation our discussion includes also the case of escaping levels.
 Examples are depicted in Fig.~\ref{fig:p+sTotalCurrents} for topological junctions and in Fig.~\ref{fig:nontopSandPandSCurrentVaryingT}(a) for nontopological junctions.

 Generally, we find the continuous contributions to be significant relative to the subgap current when the gap asymmetry between $\Delta_+$ and $\left|\Delta_-\right|$ is appreciable.
-The continuous contributions are typically most significant when there are subgap states which escape into the continuum, as then the continuous contributions must account for the missing subgap levels.
+The continuous contributions are typically most significant when there are subgap states that escape into the continuum, as then the continuous contributions must account for the missing subgap levels.

 There are some distinguishing features between topological and nontopological junctions.
-One such feature is the fractional Josephson effect: when the phase is swept much faster than the relaxation time of the junction (but not so fast that Landau-Zener tunnelling between branches or to the continuous spectrum occurs), the supercurrent of a topological--topological junction will be $4\pi$ periodic [see Fig.~\ref{fig:p+sTotalCurrents}(a)-(b)], twice that of the conventional Josephson effect.
+One such feature is the fractional Josephson effect: when the phase is swept much faster than the relaxation time of the junction (but not so fast that Landau-Zener tunnelling between branches or to the continuous spectrum occurs), the supercurrent of a topological--topological junction will be $4\pi$ periodic [see Figs.~\ref{fig:p+sTotalCurrents}(a)~and~\ref{fig:p+sTotalCurrents}(b)], twice that of the conventional Josephson effect.
 This $4\pi$ periodicity, however, is sensitive to energy relaxation, which motivates the need for a topological signature in junctions where energy relaxation takes place.

-A distinctive feature appears in the case with energy relaxation: in topological Josephson junctions, the Josephson current is $2\pi$ periodic and displays a current switch at $\phi =\left(p+2n+1\right)\pi$ with $p=0, 1$ the fermion parity of the junction and $n$ an integer [see Fig.~\ref{fig:p+sTotalCurrents}(c)-(f)].
-We have investigated the analogous situation in the nontopological case where, due to the absence of Andreev level zero crossings and the use of the preparation protocol in Sec.~\ref{sec:JosephsonCurrent}, only the even parity ground state arises and the corresponding current exhibits switchlike behaviour at $\phi=\left(2n+1\right)\pi$ when $\tau$ is close to unity [see Fig.~\ref{fig:nontopSandPandSCurrentVaryingT}(a)].
-With regards to establishing switches as topological, it is most judicious to work with junctions having an intermediate value of $\tau$ in order to suppress nontopological switches, while still realising Josephson currents of an appreciable magnitude.
+A distinctive feature appears in the case with energy relaxation: in topological Josephson junctions, the Josephson current is $2\pi$ periodic and displays a current switch at $\phi =\left(p+2n+1\right)\pi$ with $p=0, 1$ the fermion parity of the junction and $n$ an integer [see Figs.~\ref{fig:p+sTotalCurrents}(c)--(f)].
+We have investigated the analogous situation in the nontopological case in which, due to the absence of Andreev level zero crossings and the use of the preparation protocol in Sec.~\ref{sec:JosephsonCurrent}, only the even parity-ground state arises and the corresponding current exhibits switchlike behaviour at $\phi=\left(2n+1\right)\pi$ when $\tau$ is close to unity [see Fig.~\ref{fig:nontopSandPandSCurrentVaryingT}(a)].
+With regard to establishing switches as topological, it is most judicious to work with junctions having an intermediate value of $\tau$ in order to suppress nontopological switches, while still realising Josephson currents of an appreciable magnitude.